IliaFrolov/gaze-analitic/README.md

-# Getting Started with Create React App
+# Gaze analitic

+Diploma project of analysis of UI with help of gaze tracking

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).